openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

 ## Wrapping up

 Data science is of course a popular topic these days and OpenFaaS can help [simplify, standardize, and speed up][kubecon-bt-journey] the deployment process for your team.
 This post introduces just one example of what a data science focused template could look like.

-If you are building and deploying data science models, let us know what you think through
+Have you struggled to package your machine-learning model for platforms like AWS Lambda?
+OpenFaaS functions don't have an arbitrary size limit and may provide an easier alternative for you.

+Connect with us to discuss further or to share what you've built.

-* the [Slack community][of-slack]
+* Join OpenFaaS [Slack community][of-slack]
-* or [Twitter][of-twitter].
+* Follow @OpenFaaS on [Twitter][of-twitter].

 ### Going further

-Want to help improve the template, join our slack or open an [issue on Github][name-classifier-issues].
+Star or Fork the code for the [name-classifier on Github][name-classifier-repo].

 ### You may also like

 * [How to split large Python Functions across multiple files][multifile-blog-post]
 * [Introducing the Template Store for OpenFaaS][template-store-post]
 * [Accelerating the Journey of an AI algorithm to production with openfaas at BT][[kubecon-bt-journey]

 [conda-homepage]: https://docs.conda.io/projects/conda/en/latest/
 [flask-return-values]: http://flask.pocoo.org/docs/1.0/quickstart/#about-responses